Posted on: 12th December 2019

 For young adults, a Lifetime ISA (Lisa) offers a financial boost.
 Eligible to those aged between 18 and 40, the Lisa is there to create adeposit or extra savings.
 Young adults can invest up to £4,000 each tax year as either investments or cash until they turn 50.
 The government will also top up these contributions by 25 per cent.
 However, this won’t be as surprising a gift as the ISA must be opened by whoever’s name is on the account, even if someone else is paying into it.

-Gifts can be made up to £3,000 on an annual basis without tax implications.
+Financial gifts for children can be made up to £3,000 on an annual basis without tax implications.
 On top of this, small gifts of up to £250 each can be made without tax implications.
 Remember, any cash gift made above these annual exemptions may be liable to inheritance tax if you die before the 7 years is up.

 A bare trust to be transferred at 18

 An alternative choice is a bare trust.
 This is a legal arrangement where the investments are held in the name of a trustee but benefits the child who has the right to all the capital and income from the trust.

 In terms of tax benefits, any assets such as money or investments are put into a bare trust, they are taxed as though they belong to the child.
 This means there will be little or no tax to pay on any income or gains.

 Unlike some accounts for children, there are nolimits and the money can be withdrawn at any time, as long as it benefits the child, and the child gets control at age 18 (16 in Scotland).
 If the money has been given by a parent and the income is above £100, it is taxed as belonging to the parent.
 This is why it can be a useful place for other family members to invest.

 Choose the best financial gift for your child (and yourself) with.